-Amoria Laetitia provides a framework in order both to discern specific situations of human frailty, in the light of the dynamics of a route of spiritual grouth, and to encourage the faithful to become aware of the complexity of their position, which might be in contradiction with Church doctrine.

-In this perspective, the careful discernment of situations of remarried divorcees, on a case by case basis, is required, and more weight to the role of conscience (without relapsing into forms of defence of subjectivism), not only for the discernment of situations but also in view of the clarification of personal liability and guiltiness, is given.
-Francis is aware that a more rigid pastoral, which would not give space to any confusion, would be an easier path, but strongly encourages the implementation of the “maternal care” of the Church, in the light of a “conversion missionaire”.
-Even though the interaction between magisterial norms and personal conscience is not completely clarified, he signals new possibilities that can be cautiously explored, opening new “operative options”.
-The suggested route implies the “interaction of different skills” in view of a “common research”, which does not underestimate the “complexity of ethical challenges”.
-In such a new route, the main address is that “time is greater than space”, as “giving priority to space…is to crystallize processes and presume to hold them back”, favoring only unity and compliance to the Catholic tradition, as long as “giving priority to time means being concerned about initiating processes rather than possessing spaces”; it also means taking into consideration concrete situations and the conscience judgement of the involved individuals.
+Amoris Laetitia provides a framework both for discerning specific situations of human frailty, in the light of the dynamics of a route of spiritual growth, and for encouraging the faithful to become aware of the complexity of their position, which might be in contradiction of Church doctrine.
+From this perspective, the careful discernment of the situations of remarried divorcees is required on a case-by-case basis, and more weight is given to the role of conscience (without relapsing into forms of defence on the basis of the subjective), not only for discernment of situations but also for clarification of personal liability and guilt.
+Francis is aware that a more rigid pastoral approach, which would not give rise to any confusion, would be an easier path, but he strongly encourages the implementation of the “maternal care” of the Church, in the light of “missionary conversion”.
+Even though the interaction between the norms of the Magisterium and personal conscience has not been completely clarified, he signals new possibilities that can be cautiously explored, opening new “operative options”.
+The suggested route implies the “interaction of different skills” in view of “common research”, which does not underestimate the “complexity of ethical challenges”.
+In following such a path, the main emphasis is that “time is greater than space”, as “giving priority to space…is to crystallize processes and presume to hold them back”, favouring only unity and compliance to the Catholic tradition, as long as “giving priority to time means being concerned about initiating processes rather than possessing spaces”.
+It also means taking into consideration specific situations and the judgement of the consciences of the individuals involved.

-In any case, such a viewpoint does not involve a sort of self-restraint of the Church, establishing abstract moral and juridical norms, which should increase the gap between magisterial teaching and individual living experiences, but an enhancement of individuals as main actors of the processes of evangelization.
-The opening of an advisory process “from the base” before the last Synod just reported such a renewed attention to the People of God, in order to prevent a progressive magisterial distancing from the faithful’s expectations and their disaffection.
+In any case, such a stance does not involve a form of restraint on the part of the Church, establishing abstract moral and juridical norms, which would increase the gap between the teaching of the Magisterium and individual experience, but an enhancement of the role of individuals as the main actors in the processes of evangelization.
+The beginning of an advisory process “from the grassroots” before the most recent Synod reported just such a renewed attention to the People of God, in order to prevent a progressive distancing of the Magisterium from the faithful’s expectations, and their resulting disaffection.

-Such a tendency has a significant impact on the role of the ministers; a new effort towards synodality has to be developed and local churches should be encouraged “à réfléchir à leur pratique de manière plus collective”.
-As not every discussion on doctrinal, moral or pastoral issue requires the intervention of the magisterium, inculturation of solutions, according to local situations, is favoured: in this view local churches should be organized to carry new tasks otherwise there would be a serious risk that pastors would not be able to face new obstacles.
+Such a trend has a significant impact on the role of ministers: a new drive towards synodality has to be developed and local churches should be encouraged “to reflect on their practice in a more collective way”.
+As not every discussion on doctrinal, moral or pastoral issues requires the intervention of the Magisterium, the favoured approach is find solutions that work within the local culture: thus local churches should be organized to carry out new tasks, so that pastors are equipped to face new obstacles.

-Amoria Laetitia includes a message of mercy, in the ambit of a “turning of the Church towards a semantics of love relationship”: without destabilizing the ideal of canonical marriage (which the Church is encharged to implement) the faithful in irregular situations have to be considered as an opportunity for the Church to display the impact of God’s mercy on every experience of life of the faithful, through their accompaniment in view of their maturity of personal faith and community life: even in his own condition of frailty everyone remains “chosen”.
+Amoris Laetitia includes a message of mercy, within the ambit of a “turning of the Church towards a semantics based on the relationship of love”.
+Without destabilizing the canonical ideal of marriage (which the Church is charged to implement), those faithful who are in irregular situations have to be considered as an opportunity for the Church to display the impact of God’s mercy on every experience of life, and support should be provide through pastoral guidance to bring them to maturity of personal faith and community life.
+Everyone, even in their frailty, remains “chosen”.